Unidata/git-recipes/faq.md

 A: `git remote prune`

+Q: How do I remove local branches that no longer exist remotely?

+A: `git fetch -p`

 Q: How do I view an old version of a file?

 A: `git show REVISION:path/to/file`  or `git show HEAD~4:src/main.c` or `git show <sha1>:src/main.c`